Community-Based Water Governance in Wailua Watershed: Integrating Traditional Knowledge for Agricultural Resilience and Sustainability in Hawaiʻi

 • How can indigenous agricultural practices and ecological knowledge be integrated into watershed management to promote sustainability and resilience in the Wailua Watershed?

-• What alternative water governance strategies can be developed to address current disparities, enhance sustainability, and support food sovereignty in the Wailua Watershed?
+• What community-based water management approaches can be developed to improve resource access, advance sustainable agricultural practices, and build long-term food system resilience in the Wailua Watershed?

 Project objectives from proposal:

-Restoring water access and management offers a transformative opportunity to address interconnected challenges.
-By validating traditional agricultural practices and laying the groundwork for sustainable agricultural expansion, cultural renewal, and climate resilience, this initiative aims to create a sustainable future.
+Restoring water availability and management offers a transformative opportunity to address interconnected challenges.
+By validating traditional agricultural practices and laying the groundwork for sustainable agricultural expansion, this initiative aims to create a sustainable future.
 The project is planned to commence in July 2025 and conclude in June 2028.
 The proposed project focuses on these eventual outcomes or overall objectives:

 • Sustainable Water and Waste Management: Current waste practices misuse potable water, leading to contamination and soil depletion.
 Relocating waste treatment facilities and adopting regenerative technologies can repurpose waste for agriculture and restore soil health.
 This project explores, with Native Hawaiians, solutions for sustainable water and waste management.

-• Climate Resilience: Adapting to changing wind and precipitation patterns requires restoring native vegetation, improving water system efficiency, and implementing strategies to mitigate climate impacts.
+• Weather and Water Adaptation: Addressing shifting wind and precipitation patterns requires restoring native vegetation, improving water infrastructure efficiency, and developing strategies to strengthen the long-term productivity and stability of local agricultural and watershed systems.

 • Food Security and Self-Sufficiency: Kauai's dependency on imported food is unsustainable.
 By engaging in this project and developing recommendations alongside researchers, Native Hawaiians can revive traditional farming practices, enhance local food production, and reduce reliance on external supplies.